nicothegeeko/Hangman-Game/README.md

 Code Explanation

-Utilized the @Media tag in CSS to create different working responsive versions.
+Used JavaScript to create a basic hangman game.